rrvt/RWracesDB/RWracesDB/README.md

 ## Updates

+### Update 1/22/21

+Cleaned up the toolbar removing obsolete commands and adding icons for some of the CSV file reports.
+Added a help file.

 ### Update 11/25/20

 Library improvement project integrated into this application.
 Then I noticed that the Doc module had